Form Data and Multipart

 Order of fields

 Multipart preserves the order you list fields.
-For most servers that doesn't matter (they parse into a map).
-But occasionally:
+Most servers parse into a map and don't care, but a few do:

 - A server rejects an upload if the file part comes before a CSRF token field.